AoE2: Definitive Edition Update 158041 — Full Patch Notes

 AoE II’s community remains one of gaming’s most dedicated.

-Public Update Previews (PUPs), forums, Reddit, and Discord continue to serve as live feedback loops.
+The Public Update Preview (PUP) program, official forums, Reddit, and Discord continue to serve as live feedback loops where balance changes are road-tested before they ship to the live build.

 A Quick Technical Experiment — Monitoring Performance with Python